bgeesaman/lonimbus.com/_posts/2017-08-02-coreos-matchbox.md

 ## Provisioning Infrastructure Configuration
 There are several components that run on the ```deploy.lab``` system that all need to work in concert for the above process to be successful:

-1. DHCP, DNS, TFTP, Grub Network Boot Images and Configuration - This is handled by a [custom container](#TODO) built using ```dnsmasq```.
+1. Matchbox - The [CoreOS provided container](https://quay.io/coreos/matchbox) that handles the web serving of grub, CoreOS, and Igntition templates provided by the Tectonic installer.
-2. Matchbox - The [CoreOS provided container](quay.io/coreos/matchbox) that handles the web serving of grub, CoreOS, and Igntition templates provided by the Tectonic installer.
+2. DHCP, DNS, TFTP, Grub Network Boot Images and Configuration - This is handled by a [custom container](https://github.com/bgeesaman/maas) built using ```dnsmasq```.

 #### Setting up ```deploy.lab```
 I hand installed [Centos 7.3](https://www.centos.org) with the minimal install and ensured that it had a recent version of [Docker](https://www.docker.com) with SSH key authentication as the ```admin``` user in the ```docker``` group: